ZhuoyuanJiang/fashion-retrieval-agent/README.md

 ---

-## Caption baseline (deep guide)
+## Replicate caption baseline (deep guide)

-For those of you who want to replicate the baseline, this section bundles everything you need to actually run the caption-based baseline pipelines (Recipes 1–3).
+For those of you who want to replicate the baseline, this section bundles everything you need to actually run all components of the caption-based baseline pipelines (Recipes 1–3) and understand them.
 The code lives under `src/` — see [§Baseline code map (`src/`)](#baseline-code-map-src) below for the file-by-file breakdown (data loader, encoder, VLM captioner, retrieve, eval) — and you can run it two ways:

-- **Laptop verification (CPU only)** — see [§CPU run (laptop verification)](#cpu-run-laptop-verification) below.
-Runs the full pipeline end-to-end with a *mock* (returns fixed strings) or *oracle* (returns the ground-truth target caption) captioner instead of the real ~7B VLM, so the whole thing finishes in seconds on CPU.
+- **CPU-only verification using your local laptop** — see [§CPU run (laptop verification)](#cpu-run-laptop-verification) below.
+Runs the full pipeline end-to-end with a *mock* (returns fixed strings) or *oracle* (returns the ground-truth target caption) captioner instead of the real ~7B VLM (the real captioner we use), so the whole thing finishes in seconds on CPU.
 This does **not** produce real R@10 numbers; it just confirms the data → captioner → retrieve → eval wiring works.
 Use it to read the code while watching it execute, or to catch bugs before spending GPU time on a real run.
-- **Reproducing the R@10 numbers (0.240 / 0.533 / 0.586) on a GPU server** — see [§Full single-GPU run on a server](#full-single-gpu-run-on-a-server) below.
+- **GPU verification on a GPU server to try reproducing the R@10 numbers (0.240 / 0.533 / 0.586)** — see [§Full single-GPU run on a server](#full-single-gpu-run-on-a-server) below.
 The real run that swaps in the actual VLM captioner (Qwen2VL) and produces the headline R@10 numbers over the 1,000-query FACap dress slice.
 Same run that Recipe 1–3's Launch commands kick off, with explicit hardware/env setup and troubleshooting included.

 ### Baseline code map (`src/`)